• Skip to main content

 You can read most of what a tour guide will tell you about Istanbul from books.
 After all, I learned most of what I know from history books.
 But how many books can you read before visiting Istanbul?
 Or how many times do you have to visit Istanbul to find out the tips a local tour guide knows about the city?

-The private guided tours of Istanbul that I present on this page are designed to provide you with the most information in the shortest way.
+The private walking tours of Istanbul that I present on this page are designed to provide you with the most information in the shortest way.
 And this website will give you clues about the depth of my knowledge about Istanbul.

 If you are coming to this city and really want to know the history and culture of Istanbul, you can book one of my private guided tours.
 In order to inquire about availability, please fill out the form on the contact page.